Skip to Content

 Add a layer of the notorious summertime Florida humidity and you’ve got some miserable weather.

-Make sure to beat the heat at Blizzard Beach or Typhoon Lagoon water park, to help you cool off.
+Make sure to beat the heat at Typhoon Lagoon water park (unless for some reason Blizzard Beach is open instead), to help you cool off.

 And of course, you can always take a dip in your resort pool!